silvenon/repro/readme.md

-# Repro
+# Signed commits with different author

-This is a collection of demos reproducing various bugs, separated into branches.
+I changed this file using a signed commit, but I set someone else as the author of the commit.